txemavs/adata/README.md

 Adata Automation Framework
 --------------------------

 The purpose of this application is to handle events with custom python scripts.
 The main interface is an interactive python console.

-It is based on a publisher/subscriber messaging pattern, so all the scripts can publish events and assign their handlers.
+It is based on a publisher/subscriber messaging pattern, so all the scripts can emit and listen to this event channels.

 The application uses a twisted internet reactor with a graphical user interface, to create a portable application including a python interpreter and a set of frozen python packages, mainly: